Valle Crucis Abbey

-Valle Crucis Abbey (Valley of the Cross) is a Cistercian abbey located in Llantysilio in Denbighshire, Wales.
+Valle Crucis Abbey (Valley of the Cross) is a Cistercian abbey located in Llantysilio in Denbighshire, north Wales.
 More formally the Abbey Church of the Blessed Virgin Mary, Valle Crucis it is known in Welsh both as Abaty Glyn Egwestl and Abaty Glyn y Groes.

 The abbey was built in 1201 by Madog ap Gruffydd Maelor, Prince of Powys Fadog.
-Valle Crucis was dissolved in 1537 during the Dissolution of the Monasteries, and subsequently fell into serious disrepair.
+Valle Crucis was dissolved in 1537 during the dissolution of the monasteries, and subsequently fell into serious disrepair.
 The building is now a ruin, though large parts of the original structure still survive.
 Valle Crucis Abbey is now under the care of Cadw.
 The abbey received 5,690 visitors in 2018.

 History

 Valle Crucis Abbey was founded in 1201 by Madog ap Gruffydd Maelor, and was the last Cistercian monastery to be built in Wales.
-Founded in the principality of Powys Fadog, Valle Crucis was the spiritual centre of the region, while Dinas Bran was the political stronghold.
+Founded in the principality of Powys Fadog, in the ancient commote of Iâl (Yale), Valle Crucis was the spiritual centre of the region, while Dinas Bran was the political stronghold.
 The abbey took its name from the nearby Pillar of Eliseg, which was erected four centuries earlier by Cyngen ap Cadell, King of Powys in memory of his great-grandfather, Elisedd ap Gwylog.

 Madog was buried in the then-completed abbey upon his death in 1236.
 Not long after Madog's death, it is believed that a serious fire badly damaged the abbey, with archaeological evidence that the church and south range were affected.

 The location on which Valle Crucis was raised was originally established as a colony of twelve monks from Strata Marcella, an earlier abbey located on the western bank of the River Severn near Welshpool.
 A temporary wooden structure was replaced with stone structures of roughly faced rubble.
 The completed abbey is believed to have housed up to about sixty brethren, 20 choir monks and 40 lay-members who would have carried out the day-to-day duties including agricultural work.
 The numbers within the church fluctuated throughout its history and the monks and the abbey itself came under threat from various political and religious events.
 The abbey is believed to have been involved in the Welsh Wars of Edward I of England during the 13th century, and was supposedly damaged in the uprising led by Owain Glyndŵr.
 Numbers also fell after the Black Death ravaged Britain.